-RNP15: DRIVEWAYS AND PARKING
+RNP14: DRIVEWAYS AND PARKING

-7.069 Policy CP25 of the East Hampshire District Local Plan Joint Core Strategy seeks to manage the risk of surface water flooding from new development.
+7.060 Policy CP25 of the East Hampshire District Local Plan Joint Core Strategy seeks to manage the risk of surface water flooding from new development.
 Nationally, there is a focus on using sustainable drainage including permeable surfaces to reduce surface water run-off and flooding risk.
 Permeable surfaces also blend with a rural environment, in contrast to the more urban feel of tarmac and concrete surfaces.

-Driveways and parking areas should comprise permeable materials wherever possible.
+Insofar as planning permission is required driveways and parking areas should comprise permeable materials wherever practicable.

-RNP16: EXTENSIONS AND NEW OUTBUILDINGS
+RNP15: EXTENSIONS AND NEW OUTBUILDINGS

-7.070 Extensions, garages and outbuildings can be visually intrusive and adversely impact on the character of an area unless they are well designed.
+7.061 Extensions, garages and outbuildings can be visually intrusive and adversely impact on the character of an area unless they are well designed.
 Consequently, policy RNP16 below stipulates that development of this type which requires planning permission should be of proportionate size, be carefully sited and use a design and materials which are in keeping with its associated residential building.
-Where the new structure is permitted development, homeowners are encouraged to adhere to policy RNP16 as good practice guidance in the interests of the local environment.
+Where the new structure is permitted development, homeowners are encouraged to adhere to policy RNP15 as good practice guidance in the interests of the local environment.

-Extensions and new outbuildings including garages must:
+Extensions and new outbuildings including garages should:

-- be of a size which is proportionate to the dwelling and considers the size of the plot; - not be visually intrusive; - be to a design and use materials which are in keeping with or enhance the dwelling.
+- be of a size which is proportionate to the dwelling and considers the size of the plot; - not be visually intrusive; and - be to a design and use materials which are in keeping with or enhance the dwelling.